 “You will soon enough.
 Let’s step away from here and find another place to talk.”

-Jo looked hesitant, eyeing Valerie suspicious.
+Jo looked hesitant, eyeing Valerie suspiciously.
 However, Valerie still maintained her composure.

 “Scared?”
 Valerie asked.